CyVerse-learning-materials/SciApps_guide/bsa.rst

     |sorghum_ms9|

-To reduce the computation time, reads from chromosome 2 are extracted and downsampled to 50%.
-To further reduce the computation time, we start the tutorial with variant calling from the alignment file by skipping the alignment of raw reads with Bowtie2.
-We will call SNPs with bcftools, then filter the resulted SNPs by the EMS mutation type (G to A or C to T), read depth, background, and minimum allele frequency.
-SnpEff is used to annotate the filtered SNPs during the filtering step.
+To reduce the total computation time, we start the tutorial with variant filtering, skipping the alignment of raw reads with Bowtie2 and calling SNPs with bcftools.
+SNPs are filtered by the EMS mutation type (G to A or C to T), read depth, background, and minimum allele frequency.
+SnpEff is then used to annotate the filtered SNPs.
+Annotated SNPs are passed to SIFT4G for predicting amino acid substitution effects.
+Finally, results from all three steps are combined for visualization using the app, ems_viewer.

-An interactive visualization interface is available with the filtered results to confirm whether the candidate genes are true or false positives.
-We use SIFT to further filter out genes that contain just non-significant mutations.
-Then, at the last, we use Ensembl Plants/Gramene to locate EMS pools that contain different alleles on the candidate gene for further verification.
+Ems_viewer provides an interactive visualization interface for confirming whether the candidate genes are true or false positives.
+Then, at the last, we use Ensembl Plants/Gramene to identify mutant lines that contained independent mutation alleles in the candidate gene for further verification.

 ----